SignalK/charts-plugin/CHANELOG.md

 - **Added**: Detection, processing and serving of mapbox style json files.
 Files served from `/chart-styles`

+- **Added**: Ability to provide a Mapbox access token in the plugin configuration.

 - **Added**: Watch chart folders for changes and refresh chart providers (#28)

-- **Updated**: Moved  the map tile url path to be out from under `resources/charts` to `/chart-tiles`.
-This better aligns with v2 multiple-provider support.
+- **Updated**: Move the serving of map tiles out from under `resources/charts` to `/chart-tiles` to better aligns with v2 multiple-provider support.

 - **Updated**: Updated package dependencies (#35)